- Professor David Lovell

 From 2004, David worked in research management within the quantitative biosciences domain, leading CMIS’ Statistical Bioinformatics-Agribusiness Group (2004-07), then its Bio Research Program (2007-08), until mid-2008 appointment as Bioinformatics and Analytics Leader for CSIRO’s Transformational Biology initiative.

-In mid-2012, and in tandem with his role at CSIRO, David was appointed Director of the Australian Bioinformatics Network, an initiative of CSIRO, EMBL Australia and Bioplatforms Australia which has helped strengthen the Australian bioinformatics community and been instrumental in the formation of ABACBS, the Australian Bioinformatics And Computational Biology Society, of which he is Secretary.
+In mid-2012, and in tandem with his role at CSIRO, David was appointed Director of the Australian Bioinformatics Network, an initiative of CSIRO, EMBL Australia and Bioplatforms Australia which has helped strengthen the Australian bioinformatics community and been instrumental in the formation of ABACBS, the Australian Bioinformatics And Computational Biology Society.
+He is a strong advocate for the use of compositional data analysis (CoDA) in bioscience so that data carrying information about relative abundances of different components are analysed appropriately.

-David is a research manager and academic convinced that the most challenging and rewarding aspect of collaborative research lies in the people involved.
+As a leader, manager and academic, David remains convinced that the most challenging and rewarding aspect of collaborative research lies in the people involved.
 He is committed to creative thinking, delivering benefits from R&D, fostering effective working relationships, and communicating clearly.

 - 2017 Sem 2 EGH404 Research in Engineering Practice.
 Unit coordinator.